Custom Kitchen Island Feature

-The basic building blocks of the island were the base cabinets, same as we used in the rest of the kitchen, here is the link for these, we ordered them online!
+The basic building blocks of the island were the base cabinets, same as we used in the rest of the kitchen, HERE is the link for these exact cabinets we ordered online!

 For this island, the two base cabinets on the left is a pull out garbage drawer cabinet, and a pull out pantry drawer shelf cabinet.
 The cabinet on the right is a standard 24″ wide base.
 The space in between is for their stool.

 How smart is that?
 Just that simple addition of a stool on this side, allow the hostess to sit on the kitchen side, handy to grab an extra item to serve for those casual meals at the island.
 It also lends to a nice seating for conversation with others seated at the island, instead of everyone all in a single file line on the other side.